httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 significant bit indicates whether the value is derived from an early exporter.
 Each endpoint will compute the expected value from their peer.
-If the setting is not received, or if the value received is not the expected value, the frames defined in this document MUST NOT be sent.
+If the setting is not received, or if the value received is not the expected value, the frames defined in this document SHOULD NOT be sent.

 ## Making certificates or requests available {#cert-available}